 Paul Theroux’s Deep South sees a master of the travel writing genre travelling through his home country and being deeply disturbed by what he finds.

-Here is my review of Iain Sinclair’s account of his return to the land of his birth, Black Apples of the Gower.
+Review of Iain Sinclair’s account of his return to the land of his birth, Black Apples of the Gower.

-In Night Walking, Matthew Beaumont has written a crepuscular classic, given a full review (beyond its mention in my best of 2015 round-up) here for the Independent.
+In Night Walking, Matthew Beaumont has written a crepuscular classic, given a full review (beyond its mention in the best of 2015 round-up) here for the Independent.
 Staying with perambulatory titles, here’s a stroll through A Philosophy of Walking by Frederic Gros.

-My review of Simon Armitage’s Walking Away is here.
+A review of Simon Armitage’s Walking Away is here.

 Here is a review of Hugh Thomson’s The Green Road into the Trees.
 The multi-talented Gruff Rhys (of Super Furry Animals) created a suite of songs, an app and a book around his journey into the American Interior.